10 Strong Takeaways From Disappointing 2023 Red Sox Season

 Pressure mounted on the former two-time All-Star after signing a six-year free agent deal and the task of replacing Xander Bogaerts, who inked a $280 million contract over 11 seasons with the San Diego Padres.

-Story did not return to his full offensive rhythm, hitting .203 in just 158.
+Story did not return to his full offensive rhythm, hitting .203 in just 158 games.
 His bat should return to his capabilities with a full season at the plate in 2024.

 What cannot be denied is the instant improvement Story provided to a struggling Red Sox defense.
 In just 36 games at shortstop in a return to his natural position from his days with the Colorado Rockies, Story tallied eight defensive runs saved with just two errors.
 His elite defense made an immediate impact in the second half upon his return.

-Yes, Story will have eyes on him to perform in 2024 entering the third year of his deal.
+The 2024 season is a big one for Story, as he enters the third year of his deal.
 The Red Sox need him in order to compete.
 If he stays healthy, Boston should see the star they signed in 2022.

 When Boston signed Masataka Yoshida to a $90 million contract to come to Boston from Japan, the deal was scoffed at around the game.